Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Experimental

 \section{Experimental}

-The fabrication of resonator chips on 200 mm wafers follows the same process parameters, substrate selection, and cleaning procedures as detailed in \cite{lang_CMOS_2025} for the first metal layer.
-Following the post-etch resist stripping by $\mathrm{H}_2\mathrm{O}$ plasma ashing, which results in the formation of a thicker surface oxide compared to the native $\mathrm{SiO}_2$ and $\mathrm{Al}_2\mathrm{O}_3$, and EKC cleaning the wafer is coated with protective resist for dicing.
+The fabrication of resonator chips on 200 mm p-doped Si (100) wafers with $>$3\,k$\Omega $cm follows the same process parameters, substrate selection, metal deposition, etching and cleaning procedures as detailed in \cite{lang_CMOS_2025} for the first metal layer.
+Following the post-etch resist stripping by $\mathrm{H}_2\mathrm{O}$ plasma ashing, which results in the formation of thicker surface oxides compared to the native $\mathrm{SiO}_2$ and $\mathrm{Al}_2\mathrm{O}_3$, and EKC cleaning the wafer is coated with protective resist for dicing.
 The plasma ashing is needed to remove in-situ Cl contamination from the etching process, which degrade the Al surface.
-After dicing and resist removal using isopropanol and acetone, the fabrication process for the untreated reference samples is completed.
+After dicing and resist removal using acetone, isopropanol and deionized water, the fabrication process for the untreated reference samples is completed.
 It should be noted that we obtained all samples used in this study from a single 200 mm wafer to suppress wafer-to-wafer variability and enable a more controlled and comparable evaluation of process effects.
 Three different post-treatment approaches (see Fig. \ref{fig:schematic}) were applied separately on these samples, which are in principle compatible with wafer-scale implementation.